 Qualification requirements for new residential builders

 Effective March 4, 2016 the new provincial qualification regulations came into effect for new residential builders.
-BCIT is currently providing six of the seven approved courses required by new home builders.
-These seven courses are required for new residential builders wishing to become a licensed residential builder in the province of British Columbia.
+BCIT is providing all seven approved courses.
+These seven approved courses are required for new residential builders wishing to become a licensed residential builder in the province of British Columbia.
 The courses are designed to meet the academic requirements in the seven core competency areas required for the new residential builder in British Columbia.
 These courses are also suitable for existing home builders who require academic qualification, individuals seeking general knowledge in this area, building officials, engineers, architects and designers who are currently involved in the residential sector of the building industry.

 For information on the requirements of becoming a licensed residential builder or certification with the BC Consumer Protection Office, please visit BC Housing – Licensing & Consumer Services.